feast-dev/community/governance.md

 ## Losing Maintainer Status

 If a maintainer is no longer interested and cannot perform the maintainer duties listed above, they can volunteer to be moved to emeritus status.
 The maintainer status is attributed for life otherwise.
 An emeritus maintainer may request reinstatement of commit access from the rest of maintainers.
 Such reinstatement is subject to lazy consensus approval of active maintainers.

+Emeritus status is a nominal title, and confers no special rights (like voting) or access.
+Emeritus members are functionally identical to normal contributors, with the exception that they can request for reinstatement of their commit access.

 In extreme cases, maintainers can lose their status by a vote of the maintainers per the voting process below.